psaravind/FCND-Estimation-CPP/README.md

 ### Implement the GPS update. ###

+After implementing the function `UpdateFromGPS()` [./src/QuadEstimatorEKF.cpp:L291-L295](https://github.com/psaravind/FCND-Estimation-CPP/blob/master/src/QuadEstimatorEKF.cpp#L291-L295) and tuning the process noise model in `QuadEstimatorEKF.txt`, following image shows the simulation was able to pass the test.

 **Simulation #5 (../config/11_GPSUpdate.txt)
 PASS: ABS(Quad.Est.E.Pos) was less than 1.000000 for at least 20.000000 seconds**

 ![./animations/Scenario_11.gif](https://github.com/psaravind/FCND-Estimation-CPP/blob/master/animations/Scenario_11.gif).

+### Meet the performance criteria of each step. ###

+As shown above the estimator was able to successfully meet the performance criteria with the controller code provided for the project.

+### De-tune the controller. ###

+After replacing `QuadController.cpp` and `QuadControlParams.txt` and re-tuning the parameters, entire siulation cycle was completed with estimated position error of <1m.